Texas Holdem Terms

 Middle Position

-In between early and late positions.
+Middle positions fall in between early and late positions.

 Muck

-Another term used for a fold.
+Muck is another term used for a fold.
 It’s also the pile of all the cards that have been folded and burnt in a hand.

 No Limit

-You can bet any amount you like in no-limit Texas Hold’em.
+You can bet any amount you like in no-limit Texas Hold ’em.

 Nuts

-Holding the best possible hand based on what cards are face-up on the board.
+The nuts are the best possible hand based on what cards are face-up on the board.

 Offsuit

-Cards of different suits.
+Cards of different suits are off-suited.

 Odds

-The percentage likelihood of a particular outcome.
+Odds are the percentage likelihood of a particular outcome.
 Some sites display it as a ratio.

 Open-Ended Straight Draw

-Four cards in sequential order where the fifth card at either end will make a straight.
+An open-ended straight draw is any four cards in sequential order where the fifth card at either end will make a straight.

 Option